‘Am I safe sleeping next to him?’: Murder victim’s words expose husband - NewsBreak

 The assistant prosecutor, Wurstman, said it’s common for domestic violence survivors to hide the abuse.

 “I think the hard part is, Amber did a really good job of covering for him,” Wustman said.
 “Probably because of the kind of person she was.
 She was just so loving and caring and a ‘fixer’, and she always wanted him to be better and covered for him.
-So people only got to see, I think, little glimpses of the bad things about him and, unfortunately, I don’t think they realized how bad it was getting.”Mom found dead in duffel bag was stabbed dozens of times, says medical examiner
+So people only got to see, I think, little glimpses of the bad things about him and, unfortunately, I don’t think they realized how bad it was getting.”Sacramento police visit school for bullying outreach program

 While several of Amber Guichelaar’s close friends knew her husband had extreme mood swings and would sometimes break things in fits of anger, they told the detective they never saw him physically assault her.